Run Your Own Bull Put Spreads Backtest [Data-Driven Option Strategy]

 Definition and Basic Mechanics

-A bull put spread is an options trading strategy that involves two steps:
+A bull put spread involves two steps:

 1. Selling a put option at a higher strike price.